-The principal forgiveness for 2024 will be available for those applicants' projects that will realize the most environmental benefit and are dependent upon the project's environmental ranking compared to other ranked applicant's projects in the funding year.
+The principal forgiveness will be available for those applicants' projects that will realize the most environmental benefit and are dependent upon the project's environmental ranking compared to other ranked applicant's projects in the funding year.
 The Department will offer affordability principal forgiveness to the applicant with the highest environmental ranking that also meets the minimum affordability criteria, then subsequently to applicants with progressively lower rankings until the available affordability principal forgiveness has been committed.
 The percentage of principal forgiveness that will be offered, within the limits of availability, is defined earlier in this section.
-Borrowers that received affordability principal forgiveness from the Department in both previous funding years (2022 & 2023) are not eligible for affordability principal forgiveness in the 2024 funding year.
+Borrowers that received affordability principal forgiveness from the Department in the past two consecutive funding years are not eligible for affordability principal forgiveness in the current funding year.